KPZ Equation from non-simple variations on open ASEP: Introduction

 Additionally, we assume $\alpha_{1}^{N} \gtrsim 1$ for some universal implied constant; equivalently, the coefficient corresponding to the nearest-neighbor symmetric component of the random walk is uniformly elliptic.
 Second, we define the \emph{specialized} asymmetry:

 We assume the following a priori bound for some sufficiently small though universal positive constant $\beta_{\mathrm{c}} \in \R_{>0}$:

-\end{ass} \begin{remark} We address a few subtleties in Assumption \ref{ass:Category1} above. \begin{itemize} \item We have assumed a universal upper bound on the maximal jump-length for the random walk.
-This should certainly be removable upon appropriate modifications of our analysis, but this point seems to be just an elementary exercise in the theory of random walks and the associated elliptic and parabolic problems. \item Though the second a priori estimate in Assumption \ref{ass:Category1} above could be replaced by a supremum over jump-lengths or any topology, if one were to extend our analysis to unbounded jump-length then the topology used above would be the appropriate topology to introduce the assumption; see \cite{Y} for details. \end{itemize} \end{remark} Roughly speaking, Assumption \ref{ass:Category1} presents structural assumptions concerning the "Kawasaki" component of the particle system, or precisely spin-exchanges.
-The second and final assumption we require concerns the "Glauber" component within the particle system, or more precisely the boundary interactions which create and annihilate particles when appropriate. \begin{ass} Consider any pair of universal constants $\mathscr{A}_{\pm} \in \R$; moreover, within the non-compact regime, all quantities to follow with a subscript of superscript containing $+$ are neglected.
+\end{ass} \begin{remark}\fsp We address a few subtleties in Assumption \ref{ass:Category1} above. { We assumed a universal upper bound on the maximal jump-length for the random walk.
+This should certainly be removable upon appropriate modifications of our analysis, but this seems to be just an elementary exercise in the theory of random walks and the associated elliptic and parabolic problems.
+Second, though the second a priori estimate in Assumption \ref{ass:Category1} above could be replaced by a supremum over jump-lengths or any topology, if one were to extend our analysis to unbounded jump-length then the topology used above would be the appropriate topology.} \end{remark} Roughly speaking, Assumption \ref{ass:Category1} {gives} structural assumptions {on} the ``Kawasaki" component of the particle system, {namely the} spin-exchanges.
+The second and final assumption we require concerns the ``Glauber" component of the particle system, or more precisely the boundary interactions which create and annihilate particles when appropriate. {Similar to \cite{CS}, it corresponds to zooming into the so-called ``triple critical point" of a phase diagram associated to open ASEP models; see Remark 2.11 of \cite{CS}.} \begin{ass}\fsp {Take any pair $\mathscr{A}_{\pm}\in\R$.
+We say \emph{Assumption \ref{ass:Category2}} holds for $\mathscr{A}_{\pm}\in\R$ if the coefficients $\{\beta_{j,\pm}^{N,\pm}\}_{j=1}^{m_{N}}$ satisfy}